devadigax/HubSpot-UI-Extensions/README.md

-Sure — here’s a refined and polished version of your README for clarity, consistency, and flow:

----

 # HubSpot Custom Cards & UI Extensions — Examples Collection

 This is a curated list of **custom cards** and **UI extensions** for HubSpot CRM.
 These extensions enhance the native HubSpot experience by adding useful features, improving workflows, and offering tailored UI components for different business needs.